 The 2019 AMSSA Conference will be held at Monte Sant' Angelo Mercy College, North Sydney from Thursday 8 August to Saturday 10 August.
-Registration will open Monday 1 April.

 'Speaking the Silence' is the theme of the 2019 biennial conference of the Australasian Mercy Secondary Schools Association, involving over 200 Mercy school leaders and educators.

-The purpose of the conference is to bring together women and men engaged in Mercy secondary education across Australia, New Zealand and Oceania, who are interested in sharing their experiences, participating in professional development, networking with like minded people, looking to be inspired and to celebrate Mercy.
+The purpose of the conference is to bring together women and men engaged in Mercy secondary education across Australia, New Zealand and Oceania, who are interested in sharing their experiences, participating in professional development, networking with like-minded people, looking to be inspired and to celebrate Mercy.

 We presently live in an unprecedented time of disquiet.
 Educationally, politically, socially and ecclesiastically, the old ways, voices and paradigms are shifting, disintegrating, being challenged and changed.
 Yet, as Christians, firm in hope, we believe that the hushed Spirit of God remains, speaking to us through the 'signs of the times' - speaking to us and through us in the silence and silenced.

-Following in the footseps of Catherine McAuley, hosting AMSSA 2019 affords us a graced opportunity to listen for, and to speak, the urgent and perhaps even uncomfortable silences - in our work in Mercy schools, in our Church and in our world.
+Following in the footsteps of Catherine McAuley, hosting AMSSA 2019 affords us a graced opportunity to listen for, and to speak, the urgent and perhaps even uncomfortable silences - in our work in Mercy schools, in our Church and in our world.

 Giving voice to: